karunakarrao/DevOps/Kubernetes/K8S-Notes.md

    $ kubectl get pods  -w    --> to watch the pod status on fly
    $ kubectl get all         --> to list all objects(Pod, Replicasets, Deploylments, services, etc.) running in default namespace

-   $ kubectl get pods -n prod1-namespace        --> to list the pods running on the namespace prod1-namespace. insted of -n we can use --namespace
+   $ kubectl get pods -n prod1-namespace --> to list PODs on namespace prod1-namespace. insted of -n we can use --namespace
    $ kubectl get all --namespace=kube-system    --> to list "kube-system" namespace objects, kubernetes object namespace

    $ kubectl get pods --show-labels --> show labels of all pods

-   $ kubectl get pods -n kube-system --show-labels |grep k8s-app=kube-dns   --> filter the pods from 100's of pods

    $ kubectl get pods --selector=k8s-app=kube-dns --> selecting pods on selector
+   $ kubectl get pods -n kube-system --show-labels | grep k8s-app=kube-dns --> filter the pods from 100's of pods

    $ kubectl describe pod my-pod    --> it will provide pod information
    $ kubectl edit pod my-pod        --> to edit the Pod on fly